top of page

 IN STRANGER LANDS: COCOA'S JOURNEYS TO ASIA

-Featuring 17 newly commissioned artworks created by established artists working across Asia, this exhibition aims to give visibility to the many untold stories about Asian cocoa and chocolate through an array of embodied, emotional, imaginative, and conceptual artistic expressions.
+Featuring 17 newly commissioned artworks created by established artists working across Asia, this touring exhibition aims to give visibility to the many untold stories about Asian cocoa and chocolate through an array of embodied, emotional, imaginative, and conceptual artistic expressions.
 Conceived as a collective and creative research project, it attempts to highlight the complexities and challenges at stake behind chocolate bars.

 ART EXHIBITION